 If you’re concerned about the cost, remember that board games like this are an excellent gift, as they basically beg to be played, shared, and to facilitate social interaction.

-We keep food and beverages on a side table (usually).
+6. Keep food and beverages on a side table (usually)

 This makes it easily possible for people to have food and drink at the table when games are being played without risking moisture all over the game components or a cataclysmic spilling accident.
 An exception is when we use a standard deck of cards, during which we don’t worry about it too much.